uhlibraries-digital/carpenters/README.md

 You can package Carpenters by running the following commands based on your target system:

-* `npm run package:osx` will package for MacOS X x64
+* `npm run package:mac` will package for MacOS X x64
 * `npm run package:win` will package for Windows x64
 * `npm run package:linux` will package for Linux x64
 * `npm run package` will package all the above

-All packages are stored in the `bin` directory that gets created during the build process.
+All packages are stored in the `app-builds` directory that gets created during the build process.

 To learn more about distributing, please read the [Application Distribution](http://electron.atom.io/docs/tutorial/application-distribution/) documentation from Electron.

 ### Development

-Carpenters is built with [Angular 2](https://angular.io/) using Typescript.
+Carpenters is built with [Angular 4](https://angular.io/) using Typescript.
 You will need to have [NodeJS](https://nodejs.org/en/) installed to run the build commands.
-The main application starts in `app/app.ts`.
+The main application starts in `main.ts`.

-To build the application you can run these commands:
+To build the application you can run one of these commands:

-* `cd /path/to/carpenters`
+* `npm run build` will build the application
-* `npm install` installs the required node dependancies
+* `npm start` will build the application and start it

-* `npm start` will build the application and start Carpenters
+You need run a build `npm run build` before running `npm start` for the first time.
-* `npm run watch` will watch the app directory for changes and re-build the application.
-Usefull while editing code
+You will only need to do this once.

 ## License